 - A.B.G.M.Co.
 ST. L…………..
 Adolphus Busch Glass Manufacturing Company, bottles made at their St. Louis plant location.
 See above entries, and AB Connected mark.

 - A C B Co (letters arranged in a circular formation on base of early handblown light green or aqua Lea & Perrins Worcestershire Sauce bottles)…………… Aire & Calder Bottle Company, Castleford, Yorkshire, England (c.1836 – c.1913).
 The exact years this glassworks was in business is uncertain (sources of info vary), but a Lea & Perrins bottle (found among artifacts recovered from the October 1865 sinking of the sidewheel steamship SS Republic off the coast of Georgia) proves those initials were being embossed on bottles at least by that year, if not much earlier, possibly dating back to the 1840s or 1850s.
-These are believed to be the earliest Lea & Perrins bottles produced that were exported to the United States.
+These are believed to be the earliest Lea & Perrins sauce bottles that were exported to the United States.

 - Acorn logo (shown, as seen on the base of a small medicine bottle)………Bellaire Bottle Company (Works), Bellaire, Ohio (1882-1922).
 Logo is occasionally seen on the base of handblown clear glass prescription/medicine bottles.
 This logo possibly dates from the earlier years of the company, perhaps up to circa 1895.
 (Thanks to David Bethman for emailing me with info on the source of this mysterious acorn mark!)
 He reports that the mark appears on a Bellaire Bottle Company letterhead shown in a reference book by Scott Tyson called “Glass Houses of the 1800s” (1971).
 For an article with more extensive background material on Bellaire Bottle Company, check out this .pdf file by researcher Bill Lockhart et al: https://sha.org/bottle/pdffiles/Bellaire.pdf